djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/README.md

 At the end of the day, a fresh single-pass filtered exhaust (at brand new) has perhaps 70% VOC removal efficiency while still exhausting 30% of the nasty.
 A recirculation filter achieving four passes at worn-in 50% efficiency would still remove 94% of the bas stuff.
 Or 99% at six passes! <BR>
 The number of passes you get all depends on how well you can seal your build chamber.<br><BR>
 Some will have a hard time achieving a good chamber seal, which creates the biggest drawback of recirculation filters - they're air flow neutral.
 Meaning, as nothing pulls air into the chamber, air can diffuse freely to the outside through any remaining gaps.
-And that air could be <i>zero per cent cleaned</I>...
+And that air could be <i>zero per cent</I> cleaned...

 ### But we already have a filtered exhaust?

 Yup, but aside from being one-pass, regular mesh carbon filters mainly consists of...mesh.
 And active carbon sprinkle - miniscule amounts, not meant to be used 24/7 in a 3d printer. <BR><BR>

 Just running regular  air through a mesh filter will still depete it in weeks (carbon can't opt to just bind the nasty stuff).
-Just having a carbon filter exposed to air deplete the filter too.
+Filter exposed to air depletes it too, in time.
 Friggin' everything depletes carbon filters.<BR>
-But if you change the filters every week and are okay with limited filtering capacity, the standard stuff is good too!<BR><BR>
+But hey, if you change the filters bi-weekly and are okay with a more limited filtering capacity, the standard stuff is good too!<BR><BR>

 <b>The Nevermore</B> has more than a <i>kilo</i>, or two pounds, of active carbon.
 Not single-digit grams.
 And its sealed off from the surroundings, so when its not running, its not depleting.
+Any off-gassing between prints will likewise be kept inside the filter!
 And when is does run, it has alot of VOC binding capacity!
 About five hundred times more. <BR><BR>

 This is the filter for the low maintenence crowd (who still want to be safe).